vamsi462/-MS_Ms01_Cygnus_Tep_Hyderabad_2020_8/Images/readme.txt

-add all the images inthis all the images
+all the images will be here only